Starling226/conduit-manager/README.md

 The Start, Stop, Re-Start, Reset, Status, Upgrade, Deploy allows you to manage your servers efficiently.
 Sometime even after few hours you have no clients; in that case, you might reset the conduit to get fresh keys and get clients.

 ### Using servers.txt
 For the Management and Monitoring, you need to create a `servers.txt` file in the same directory that you run `ConduitQt.py`.
 After importing the servers.text, it will be automatically converted into `servers.json`.
 The next time you launch the application, it imports `servers.json` automatically. `servers.json` must be available in the directory you launch the `ConduitQt.py`.
 You can add, delete, or update the individual server profile within the GUI.
 If you import `servers.txt` later, it will overwrite the existing `servers.json`.
 Upon successfull deployment the ssh public key will be injected to the server.
 You must add root user or a sudoer user for deployment and other processes.
 Communication with the server will be perfomred using the ssh keys after successfull deployment.
-Default port is 22.
+Default port is 22 but it is recommended to change it to different port to avoid attracting ssh probing your system.
+You may choose port 2000 < port < 3000

 **Format:**
 `name,hostname,port,username,password`.
 Do not add this header to servers.txt.